Omnichannel fulfillment & unified commerce in retail - Axell Group EN

 Omnichannel fulfillment & unified commerce in retail

-Customers no longer think in channels.
-They browse online, buy in-store, return via parcel, and expect real-time stock updates.
-For them, it is one brand experience.
+Retail logistics today forms the backbone of every successful retail organisation.
+In the retail sector, customers no longer think in channels.
+They browse online, purchase in-store, return via parcel services, and expect real-time inventory visibility.
+For them, there is no distinction between online and offline, only one consistent brand experience.

 • Slow and inflexible order routing